Quantum f-divergences and error correction: Error correction

 Finally, \ref{item:ec special inverse}$\imp$\ref{item:decomposition} follows due to Lemma \ref{lemma:decomposition}, and \ref{item:decomposition}$\imp$\ref{item:ec special inverse} is a matter of straightforward computation. \end{proof}

 Briefly, the above theorem tells that if the noise doesn't decrease some suitable measure of the pairwise distinguishability on a set of states then its action can be reversed on that set with some other quantum operation; moreover, the reversion operation can be constructed by using the noise operation and any state with maximal support.
 There are apparent differences between the conditions given above; indeed, \ref{item:ec equality2} tells that the preservation of one single $f$-divergence is sufficient, while \ref{item:ec primitives} requires the preservation of sufficiently (but finitely) many $f$-divergences, \ref{item:Hoeffding preservation} requires the preservation of a continuum number of measures, and \ref{item:preservation of Tp} requires even more.
-The equivalence between \ref{item:ec equality2} and \ref{item:ec primitives} is easy to understand; as we have seen in the proof of Theorem \ref{thm:equality}, as far as monotonicity and equality in the monotonicity are considered, any $f$-divergence with $f\in\F$ is equivalent to the collection of $\vfi_t$-divergences with $t\in\supp\mu_f$, and the condition on the cardinality of $\supp\mu_f$ is imposed so that any function on the joint spectrum of the relative modular operators can be decomposed as a linear combination of $\vfi_t$'s, which in turn is needed to construct the inversion map $\map_\sigma^*$.
-The main open question here is whether this support condition is really necessary, or already the preservation of $S_{\vfi_t}$ for one single $t$ would yield the reversibility of the noise, as is the case for classical systems (i.e., commutative algebras); see Remark 5.5 and Appendix \ref{sec:classical}.
+The equivalence between \ref{item:ec equality2} and \ref{item:ec primitives} is easy to understand; as we have seen in the proof of Theorem \ref{thm:equality}, as far as monotonicity and equality in the monotonicity are considered, any $f$-divergence with an operator convex $f$ which is not a polynomial is equivalent to the collection of $\vfi_t$-divergences with $t\in\supp\mu_f$, and the condition on the cardinality of $\supp\mu_f$ is imposed so that any function on the joint spectrum of the relative modular operators can be decomposed as a linear combination of $\vfi_t$'s, which in turn is used to construct the inversion map $\map_\sigma^*$.
+It is an open question how much the condition on the cardinality of $\supp f$ can be improved; cf.~Remark \ref{rem:support}.

 Note that \ref{item:ec equality2} tells in particular that the preservation of the pairwise R\'enyi relative entropies for one single parameter value $\alpha\in(0,2)$ is sufficient for reversibility.
 This is in contrast with \ref{item:Hoeffding preservation2}, where the preservation of continuum many Hoeffding distances are required, despite the symmetry suggested by \eqref{Hoeffding def} and \eqref{Hoeffding inversion}.
 On the other hand, we have the following: